 How to deal with pain during ovulation

-If your twinges are mild, Dr. Nathan says that there’s likely nothing to worry about.
+If your abdominal pain is mild during your menstrual cycle, Dr. Nathan says that there’s likely nothing to worry about.
 A heating pad or over-the-counter pain meds will usually help to relieve them.
 And again, the pain should only last for a few days tops.

 But let’s say the pain is more intense, or happens at other times during your cycle.
 (For most women, ovulation happens halfway through their cycles, about two weeks before your next period—you can usually figure out yours with a period-tracking app.)
 In that case, Dr. Nathan recommends visiting your gynecologist.